 Initially funded solely by donations, the district assisted in the formation of Travis County Rural Fire Prevention District #7 in 1985, later converting to Travis County Emergency Services District #5 in 1994.
 Much of Travis County Emergency Services District Number 5’s funding currently is derived from property tax receipts and a 1% Sales Tax on goods and services sold within the service district

-Today, Travis County ESD #5 is a combination career/volunteer emergency services organization that serves an area of southern Travis County approximately twelve square miles in size that boasts a population of approximately 17,000 residents and contains approximately $2,033,000,000 in taxable property.
+Today, Travis County ESD #5 is a combination career emergency services organization that serves an area of southern Travis County approximately twelve square miles in size that boasts a population of approximately 17,000 residents and contains approximately $2,635,879 in taxable property.
 The apparatus fleet consists of one Engine, one Engine/Tender, one Brush truck, one Tender, one Battalion truck, one Support truck and one Command vehicle.
 Our call volume is approximately 1600+ calls per year and we maintain an average response time of five and a half minutes.
 As almost 75% of our call volume is first-response EMS; it is important that are staff are dual certified in fire suppression and EMS medical response.

-Operating solely with volunteers until 2005, ESD#5 now employs 12 full-time firefighters, Driver/Operators, and officers working 24hours a day.
-The ESD also employs a full-time paid Chief, a part-time Battalion Chief and a six part-time firefighters.
+Operating solely with volunteers until 2005, ESD#5 now employs 15 full-time firefighters, Engineers, and officers working 24hours a day.
+The ESD also employs a full-time paid Chief, a full-time Captain and a six part-time firefighters.